Craig Parkinson: Acting career

 In 2011 Parkinson appeared as DS Matthew 'Dot' Cottan in the BBC Two series Line of Duty.

 In 2012 he appeared as the Reverend Horace in the BBC supernatural thriller The Secret of Crickley Hall, adapted from the novel of the same name written by James Herbert.
 The Secret of Crickley Hall also featured his wife.
 Parkinson also starred in the music video for the song "Two Fingers" by Jake Bugg.

 In 2013 he starred in the ITV1 comedy drama series Great Night Out as Glyn.
 He also appeared as Charles Crout in Channel 4 drama The Mill.

 He reprised his role as Matthew 'Dot' Cottan in 2013 for the second series of Line of Duty, and in 2015 for the third series.
 Cotton was promoted to the rank of DI, known now as DI Dot Cotton.

 In 2015, he originated the role of Inspector Fry in Martin McDonagh's acclaimed play Hangmen, which premiered at the Royal Court Theatre before transferring to London's West End after a sold-out run, and being broadcast by National Theatre Live.
 He also played the compassionate missionary Dougie Raworth in Indian Summers.

 In 2017, he appeared on the panel show Would I Lie to You?.

 Parkinson also starred as The Piano Man (Si) in the action/comedy drama Wild Bill.

 In 2021, he guest-starred in several episodes of Series 13 of Doctor Who, as the Grand Serpent.

 Podcasting

-Parkinson hosts the Two Shot Podcast, episodes of which typically feature interviews with actors.
+Parkinson hosted the Two Shot Podcast, episodes of which typically featured interviews with actors.
 The Guardian favourably reviewed the podcast, describing it as the "antithesis of a luvvie-darling discussion" and Parkinson himself as a "natural interviewer".
 It won best culture podcast at the 2018 British Podcast Awards.
 The podcast is sometimes recorded at live events, such as Paddy Considine's episode at North by Northwich compered by The Charlatans.

 In 2021, Parkinson hosted the "Obsessed with...
 Line of Duty" podcast for series 6 of Line of Duty on BBC Sounds.